Earn Money! Work Outside

 Be in Charge!
 Choose Your Hours!

 Use Your Soccer Knowledge!

 As you probably know, WESCO United needs more referees!
 You can help if you are over 13 and want to learn the Laws of The Game!
 We pay our referees for each game worked and provide those who complete the training class with most of the necessary gear.

-Our next referee training course will be held IN-PERSON on August 14, from 10-1 at Analy High School field.
+There are regularly in-person classes all around the state.
 In order to attend the in-person portion of the training, you must start the process online and complete an online training which can take approximately 6-8 hours.

 We provide whistles, game books (red/yellow card books), a match coin to all who complete the class.
 We also provide an official referee jersey (yellow) and AR flags to those who will be refereeing with WESCO.
 Please join us and learn the laws of the beautiful game!